Samrat Prithviraj: Plot

-In 1192 CE in Ghazni, Afghanistan Prithviraj is captured by Muhammad Ghori where he forces him to fight against three lions.
-A blinded Prithviraj is able to kill all of them but faints due to weakness.
+In 1192 CE at Ghazni in Afghanistan, Prithviraj is captured by Muhammad Ghori, who forces him to fight against three lions.
+A blinded Prithviraj can kill all of them but faints.

-The story then shifts back a few years before in Kannauj where princess Sanyogita, Jayachand's daughter is in love with Prithviraj Chauhan who is ruling Ajmer.
-In Ajmer, Prithviraj is approached by Mir Hossain who is the brother of Ghori.
-Ghori and Hossain were brothers, but a rift occurred between them because Hossain ran with Chitralekha, a dancer in Ghori's kingdom, as both loved each other.
-Prithviraj ensures Hossain that he will help him and takes him in his kingdom.
+The story then shifts back a few years in Kannauj, where Princess Sanyogita, Jayachand's daughter, is in love with Prithviraj Chauhan, who is ruling Ajmer.
+Prithviraj is approached by Mir Hossain who is the brother of Ghori.
+Hossain eloped with Chitralekha, a dancer in Ghori's kingdom, as both loved each other which caused a rift with Ghori.
+Prithviraj assures Hossain that he will help him.
 This act angers Ghori and he decides to attack Ajmer if Prithviraj does not send Hossain back to him.
-Ghori sends Qutb al-Din Aibak to Ajmer.
+Ghori sends Qutb ud-Din Aibak to Ajmer.
 Prithviraj rejects Ghori's demand.
 As Aibak warns him, Prithviraj accepts the demand for a war.
-This results in the First Battle of Tarain where Prithviraj along with Kaka Kanha, Chand Bardai and his men are able to defeat Ghori 's army, but Mir Hossain is killed in the battle.
-Meanwhile, Ghori is captured by Prithviraj, but after few days he is released.
+This results in the First Battle of Tarain, where Prithviraj, along with Kaka Kanha, Chand Bardai and his men, can defeat Ghori's army, but Hossain is killed in the battle.
+Meanwhile, Ghori is captured by Prithviraj, but after a few days, he is released.

-Prithviraj Chauhan is selected as ruler of Delhi.
-This angers Jayachand.
+Prithviraj is selected as ruler of Delhi.
 He warns that the consequences of this act will not be good.
-Jayachand decides to organize a Svayamvara for Sanyogita and Rajasuya Yagya to increase his empire.
-He also sends an invitation to Prithviraj, asking 50 per cent control on Delhi, which Prithviraj rejects.
-Jayachand decides to make a statue of Prithviraj on the doorway of his empire, as he had rejected the invitation and as per the rituals if someone rejects the invitation a statue can fill the position of that person.
+Jayachand decides to organise a svayamvara for Sanyogita and a rajasuya yagya to grow his empire.
+He asked for 50 per cent control of Delhi, which Prithviraj refused.
+Jayachand decides to make a statue of Prithviraj on the doorway of his empire, as per the rituals.
 As the svayamvara starts, Sanyogita decides to put the varmala on Prithviraj's statue.
 This angers Jayachand.
 He decides to punish his daughter, but soon Prithviraj approaches with his army and takes Sanyogita as she had chosen Prithviraj as her husband.
 A furious Jayachand decides to attack Prithviraj but is stopped by his advisors.
-Soon Prithviraj and Sanyogita get married according to the rituals.
+Soon Prithviraj and Sanyogita get married.
 After a few days, Jayachand sends his army to attack other forts under Prithviraj.
 Soon his army captures Gaudpur Fort.
-While Prithviraj, Sanyogita, Chand Bardai and others are outside, Kaka Kanha along with Prithviraj's army decide to recapture Gaudpur fort.
-They are successful in recapturing the fort, but Kaka Kanha and many other men of Chauhan are killed in the battle.
+While Prithviraj, Sanyogita, Chand Bardai and others are outside, Kaka Kanha, along with Prithviraj's army, decides to recapture Gaudpur fort.
+They are successful in recapturing the fort.
 Prithviraj decides to attack Jayachand, but soon reverses the decision, as Kaka Kanha's last wish for Prithviraj was to forgive Jayachand.
 Later, Prithviraj decides to give equal position to Sanyogita in his darbar.
-This decision is opposed by other darbar members, but soon Prithviraj manages to get their approval by telling them about the importance of women in society.
+This decision is opposed by other courtiers, but soon Prithviraj manages to get their approval.